Social service &

 - FAQ’s

-4. What do Social Service and Community Support Workers advocate?
+What kind of work does a Social Service and Community Support Worker do?

 Upon successful completion of this program, students will be able to demonstrate:

-- A clear understanding of the role of relationships in the lives of individuals, families, and communities.
+- Describe the role of positive relationships in the lives of individuals, families, and communities.

-- The ability to outline a timeline and stages of human development.
+- Analyze timelines and stages of human development.

-- Effective stress-reduction techniques for clients and workers.
+- Demonstrate effective stress-reduction techniques for clients and workers.

-- Identification and understanding of the symptoms associated with certain commonplace mental health disorders and substance abuse.
+- Identify and assess the symptoms associated with certain commonplace mental health disorders and substance abuse.

-- A clear comprehension of the relationship between mental health and addictions.
+- Demonstrate a comprehension of the relationship between mental health and addictions.

 Admission Requirements: